Rmhibbert/group-project-25-1-clueless-compasses/README.md

 - `fix(html): fix a bug`
 - `docs(css): update documentation`

-### Code Formatting
+## Code Formatting Guidelines

-Variables will be made using camelCase.
-E.G: var thisIsAnExample

-Classes and Functions will be made using PascalCase E.G; function ThisIsAFunction class ThisIsAClass

-Code should be clean, readable and tidy, with comments explaining the more in depth or advanced parts.

-On the creation of a new branch, a pull request should be made immediately after creation.
-And make sure said branch name is relevant to whatever you are (going to be) working on.
-DO NOT merge your own pull request EVER.
+1. **Variable Naming Convention:**
+   - Use **camelCase** for variable names.
+   - Example:
+     ```javascript
+     let thisIsAnExample;
+     ```

+2. **Class and Function Naming Convention:**
+   - Use **PascalCase** for classes and functions.
+   - Example:
+     ```javascript
+     function ThisIsAFunction() { ... }
+     class ThisIsAClass { ... }
+     ```

+3. **Clean and Readable Code:**
+   - Write code that is clean, readable, and tidy.
+   - Use comments to explain more complex or advanced sections of the code to ensure that teammates can follow along.

+4. **Branch Management:**
+   - When creating a new branch, **immediately** create a pull request (PR).
+   - The branch name should be descriptive and relevant to the task you're working on.
+   - **Never** merge your own PR.
+It’s important to have someone else review your code before merging.

+5. **Main Branch Commit Policy:**
-Do not make commits directly into main, unless everyone in the team agrees.
+   - Do not commit directly to the **main** branch unless the entire team has agreed to do so.

+6. **Consistent Whitespace:**
-Have consistent use of whitespace, space everything out.
+   - Ensure consistent use of whitespace to improve readability.
+For example:
+     ```javascript
-E.G; const x = 5 + 3; instead of const x=5+3;
+     const x = 5 + 3; // instead of const x=5+3;

-Make sure lines aren't too big, anything that would go off the screen in VS Code or move the screen along is too long.

-Everything should be made in its simplest form first, before adding more to it.
+     ```

+7. **Line Length:**
+   - Avoid lines of code that are too long or require scrolling horizontally in VS Code.
+Break up long lines to maintain readability.

+8. **Simplicity First:**
+   - Begin by implementing a feature or function in its simplest form.
+Once it’s working, you can refactor or add more complexity if needed.

+9. **Code Reviews:**
-On the completion of a feature/finishing up with using a branch, do a code review with a teammate to check if it is alright, as well as making sure that everyone in the group is able to understand it.
+   - When finishing a feature or completing work on a branch, **conduct a code review** with a teammate.
+This ensures quality, consistency, and that everyone in the team can understand the code.

 ## Running Svelte